This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 But what kind of help is there for those who struggle with a pornography compulsion, obsession, or even addiction?
 As it turns out, a lot.
 There’s actually great support for anyone in need of a recovery-focused community, and one of those places is a platform called Fortify.

-The Deets on a New Recovery Platform
+The Details on a New Recovery Platform

-Our friends at Fortify just launched a brand new platform, and it’s got everything anyone might need to have a successful recovery from porn.
 Over the years, Fortify has had over 100,000 participants, and they’ve been measuring success since day 1.
 They’ve seen significant declines (84%) in depressive symptoms of users, as well as an 88% reduction in porn use, which is pretty remarkable.
 And by the end of their experience with the platform, many of those individuals indicated 0 use by the end.
 Pretty cool, right?

 Maybe one of the most important statistics, however, is that large majorities of active Fortify users (90% in one survey) report that Fortify has helped them move towards more long-term change.
 And if you’d like to read direct feedback, you can read some of the platform’s testimonials here.